arousseaumtl/react-bootstrap-docker/README.md

 ## WHY USE THIS?

-Containerzing the app from the start ensures the environment remains separate from the local system.
+Containerizing the app from the start ensures the environment remains separate from the local system.
 If you need to quickly get started with a react app, this will ease the process.

 ## USAGE